ignite/cli/docs/2 Architecture/3 Standard Modules.md

 ## IBC

+IBC allows to relay packets between chains and could be used with any compatible modules between two chains.
-The `IBC` module, as Inter-blockchain Communication, enables sending native tokens between blockchains.
+The `IBC` module, as Inter-blockchain Communication, enables for example sending native tokens between blockchains.
 It is divided by a subset of specifications.

 _Read the [specifications](https://github.com/cosmos/cosmos-sdk/blob/master/x/ibc/spec/README.md)_